Skip links

 How Retirement Affects Mental Health: Helping Seniors Transition to a New Phase of Life

 As our parents reach retirement age, we want to be there for them as much as possible.
 We want to help them transition smoothly into this new phase of their life.
 Our parents do and will need this help, even if they don’t want to admit it.
-Whether staying in their home, staying with you, or staying in a retirement facility, we want to make our parent’s golden years their best.
+Whether it means staying in their home, staying with you, or staying in a retirement facility, we want to make our parent’s golden years their best.
 So, it’s important to help care for our older loved ones’ mental health as much as their physical health.

 How Retirement Impacts Mental Health